FreaKzero/sod-anagram/README.md

 # Shadows of Doubt - Anagram Solver
-Very little Webapp for solving of the Citizen Anagrams in Shadow of Doubt
+Very little Webapp for solving the Citizen Anagrams in Shadow of Doubt

 ![play a game](readme/screen.png)